Wildfire Swap Accessibility Report

 Vibration Optional: Controller vibration not used in the game or you can disable it.

-Wildfire Swap has 4 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 4 accessibility features for Visual in Wildfire Swap which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 No Flashes: No flashing strobe effects or you can disable them.
 This includes the absence of flashing from dramatic visual effects, explosions or weather effects like lightning.